What CEOs Need from Their CFO

 - Management and leadership of the finance/accounting team: Leadership and people skills are integral parts of the CFO’s function.
 Leading CFOs have the soft skills required to drive creative thinking and engagement.
 For this reason, excellent communication skills are a top priority if they’re going to be leaders in a company.

-- A strategic relationship with the CEO: The CFO needs to be a reliable accountability partner to the CEO.
+- A strategic relationship with the CEO: The CFO needs to be a strategic partner but also a reliable accountability partner to the CEO.
 Meaning, they continually help the CEO drive progress for the company.
-The CFO must also make sure that the CEO is accountable for meeting company goals and objectives.
+The CFO must continually bring reality to the company’s management team, identify and measure the risks of their decision-making, and ultimately make sure that the CEO is accountable for meeting company goals and objectives.

 - A deep understanding of company strategy: Each company has a unique business strategy based on the size of the business, budget, industry, and goals.
 An efficient CFO will know the company’s strategy inside and out.
 This strategic understanding allows him or her to prioritize business tasks and processes for the CEO and advise the CEO on strategies to get their goals while hopefully getting the best return on investment.